aviart/gd-star-rating/branches/1.8/readme.txt

 == Changelog ==
 = 1.8.3 =
-* New and improved main JS ratings file
+* New, improved and packed main JS ratings file
+* Replaced noticed wordpress depracted functions
 * Several more php notices fixed
-* Replaced noticed wordpress depracted functions

 = 1.8.2 =
 * Few new functions and updates to comment integration